ngadiyar93/ngadiyar93.github.io/Random.md

 I have also hosted a few quizzes at corporates events and inter-college fests in India.

 #### Music
 I am deeply interested in the Indian classical music. _Hindustani / North Indian_ and _Carnatic / South Indian_ are two variants of the Indian classical music.
-I was introduced to music at a very young age by my mother and maternal family.
-My mother is a trained Hindustani-violinist and has performed several concerts.
-My maternal grandfather plays the Violin, Flute, Sitar, and Tabla.
-He also makes flutes from bamboo.
-My uncle plays the Tabla.
+I was introduced to music at a very young age by my mother who is a trained Hindustani-violinist and has performed several concerts.

 I started off training in Carnatic classical music at the age of 7 and continued until the age of 12.
 However, I couldn't continue later.
 But to this day, I listen to Indian classical music (Hindustani and Carnatic) when I work - I find it really soothing.
 My favourite raga is the *Hamsadhwani*.
 I am somewhat deaf to rock, pop, metal and other forms of music.
 I find them quite harsh on my ears.